Paul McGarry

 Message

-The UK construction industry is in for a mixed bag in the latter half of 2024.
-While forecasts predict growth, challenges like inflation and skills shortages persist.
+The UK construction industry is in for a mixed bag in the latter half of 2025.
+While forecasts predict nominal growth after an early year fall, challenges like inflation, business confidence and skills shortages persist.
 Here's a breakdown of what to expect:

 Reasons for Optimism:

-* Infrastructure Investment: Government spending on infrastructure projects is expected to continue, providing stability to the sector [UK construction sector expected to recover from 2024].
+• Infrastructure Investment: Government spending on infrastructure projects is expected to continue, providing stability to the sector [UK construction sector expected to recover from 2024].
+Housing is expected to increase but from a low ebb.

 Persistent Challenges: